 SEA WALL/A LIFE

-Jake Gyllenhaal and Tom Sturridge are returning to Broadway in Sea Wall/A Life following a sold-out run at The Public Theater.
-The production, directed by Carrie Cracknell, is comprised of back-to-back monologue plays that explore the joys and pain of both love and loss as the men recall past events involving those they love.
+Jake Gyllenhaal and Tom Sturridge returned to Broadway in Sea Wall/A Life following a sold-out run at The Public Theater.
+The production, directed by Carrie Cracknell, was comprised of back-to-back monologue plays that explore the joys and pain of both love and loss as the men recall past events involving those they love.
 Sea Wall is written by the Tony-winning playwright of The Curious Incident of the Dog in the Night-Time, Simon Stephens.
 A Life is written by Nick Payne, whose previous work includes Constellations.

 THE GREAT SOCIETY

 Tony Award and Pulitzer Prize-winning playwright Robert Schenkkan returned to Broadway this season with his play, The Great Society.
 The show is the companion piece to his Tony Award winning All The Way, and it depicts the tumultuous times that led to the conclusion of the Johnson presidency in 1968.
 The production starred Brian Cox, Marc Kudisch, Grantham Coleman, Richard Thomas, Gordon Clapp, Bryce Pinkham, and Frank Wood.

 The Great Society began previews on September 6th at Broadway's Vivian Beaumont Theater and officially opened on October 1st.
 The production played a limited twelve-week engagement and closed on November 30th.

 Derren Brown transported audiences into the startling world of mind-reading, suggestion and psychological illusion in this new production.
 This theatrical experience had audiences looking closely at the stories and beliefs that guide their lives.